fahrizalmau/fahrizalmau.github.io/README.md

 Hi there 👋 My name is Fahrizal

-- 🔭 I’m currently working on ... (still jobless)
+- 🔭 I’m currently working as a Petroleum Engineer
 - 🌱 I’m currently learning web development
 - 👯 I’m looking to collaborate on any web project
 - 🤔 I’m looking for help with you guys